anuu-2626/Hangman-Game-Project/README.md

 Instructions -
 To run a Python Hangman game, you'll first need to have Python installed on your computer.
 Once you have Python installed, follow these instructions:

-1. Download or Create the Hangman Python Script: You can either write your own Hangman game script or download one from various sources available online.
+1. Download or Create the Hangman Python Script and the text file: You can either write your own Hangman game script or download one from various sources available online.
 If you're writing your own, make sure it includes the necessary functions for gameplay, such as choosing a word, displaying the word with blanks, handling guesses, and checking for win/loss conditions.

 2. Open a Text Editor or Integrated Development Environment (IDE): Use a text editor like Notepad, Sublime Text, or an IDE like PyCharm, Visual Studio Code, or IDLE to open the Hangman Python script.